The Hidden People: Background

-The Hidden People is based on the 1895 incident in Clonmel, Tipperary in Ireland where Bridget Cleary, an Irish dressmaker, was burnt alive by her husband because he maintained that fairies had abducted her and replaced her with a changeling.
+The Hidden People is based on the 1895 incident in Clonmel, County Tipperary in Ireland where Bridget Cleary, an Irish dressmaker, was burnt alive by her husband because he maintained that fairies had abducted her and replaced her with a changeling.
 In 19th-century rural Ireland, superstitious beliefs in fairies and other mythological creatures were strong amongst the working classes.
 Folklore at the time deemed that setting someone on fire would banish the changeling and bring back the stolen person.

-Even though Cleary's murder took place in Ireland, most of The Hidden People is set in Yorkshire in northern England.
+Even though Cleary's murder took place in Ireland, most of The Hidden People was set in Yorkshire in northern England.
 Littlewood explained in an interview that she chose Yorkshire because it was "close to home" and she "knew the voices".
 She researched Albie's "Victorian-esque" way of speaking and Yorkshire's historical language, plus many aspects of Victorian life, including folklore of the era.
 Littlewood noted that Albie is an unreliable narrator, in that the story is told from his narrow perspective, which includes his perception of women.
 She said, "it's interesting when the reader can start to make their own judgements about who's in control of the situation, and are things really as they seem."
 Littlewood added, "I like to read books where the reader has to do some of the work and draw their own conclusions".

 Littlewood said that she was inspired to write The Hidden People by British horror novelist Simon Clark.
 Clark had asked her to contribute a short story to The Mammoth Book of Sherlock Holmes Abroad, an anthology he was preparing.
 Littlewood explained that she did not know Sherlock Holmes very well, nor the era he featured in.
 She realised that undertaking such a task would be "a research-heavy nightmare", but she was "intrigued" by the idea and agreed to write a story.
 After immersing herself in the world of Sherlock Holmes, Littlewood found that she "loved it all: not just the characters, but [Conan Doyle's] wonderful use of language."
 The short story she wrote was "The Mystery of the Red City", and it prompted Littlewood to try her hand at a historical novel set in Victorian times.